rust-lang/rust/doc/tutorial-macros.md

 # }
 ~~~~

 This code could become tiresome if repeated many times.
-However, there is no
+However, no function
-straightforward way to rewrite it without the repeated code, using functions
+can capture its functionality to make it possible to rewrite the repetition
-alone.
-There is a solution, though: defining a macro to solve the problem.
+away.
+Rust's macro system, however, can eliminate the repetition.
 Macros are
 lightweight custom syntax extensions, themselves defined using the
 `macro_rules!` syntax extension.
 The following `early_return` macro captures
 the pattern in the above code: